-Just south of Cape Town in South Africa you will find a colony of Penguins in the picturesque village of Simon’s Town.
+Just south of Cape Town in South Africa, you will find a colony of Penguins hanging out on Boulders Beach in the picturesque village of Simon’s Town.

 If you are anything like us, we are suckers for Penguins.
 They are simply the cutest little things and we can watch them for hours waddle and swim.

 The Simon’s Town Penguins are known as the African Penguin or the Jackass Penguin on account of the braying sound that they make.

 Numbers are slowly coming back in South Africa thanks to conservation efforts.

 It is hard to believe, but for decades these little guys were hunted for their meat and were considered a delicacy.

 Add man-made disasters like oil spills and a decline in their food supply they have fallen from several million to less than 200,000.

 A great day trip from Cape Town is to take a drive to Simon’s Town and venture down to Boulders Beach where you can walk the boardwalk.